-If we have arcs where both deformations II and IV are applicable, then, since by assumption we don't have a deformation IV applied between a circle component $C$ applicable of a deformation II and an arc of an overlapping region of $C$, the resulting dotted graphs can be deformed to the same dotted graph; see Figure \ref{B-fig12}.
-We remark that we don't have a deformation IV between the arc used in the local move $\mathcal{E}$ and an arc of its overlapping region.
+If we have arcs where both deformations II and IV are applicable, then, since by assumption we do not have a deformation IV applied between a circle component $C$ applicable of a deformation II and an arc of an overlapping layer of $C$, the resulting dotted diagrams can be deformed to the same dotted diagram; see Figure \ref{B-fig12}.
+We remark that we do not have a deformation IV between the arc used in the local move $\mathcal{E}$ and an arc of its overlapping layer.
 And by Lemma \ref{lem913}, there do not exist arcs where both deformations III and IV are applicable.

-When a deformations II or III can be applied, and the interior of the disk $D$ bounded by the circle/loop component of the deformations II or III contains arcs where a deformation IV is applicable, since any region in $D$ has a nonzero total label, by Claim \ref{rem2-6}, after the deformation IV the regions in $D$ also have nonzero total labels and the deformation II or III is applicable after the deformation IV.
-Further, by Lemma \ref{lem912}, when we have a circle/loop component $C$ applicable a deformation II/III such that the interior of the disk bounding $C$ contains another circle/loop component $C'$ applicable of a deformation II or III, the result of the deformations II/III to $C$ and then $C'$ is the same with that of the deformations II/III to $C'$ and then $C$, up to local moves $\mathcal{E}$.
+When a deformations II or III can be applied, and the interior of the embedded disk $D$ whose boundary is the circle/loop component of the deformations II or III contains arcs where a deformation IV is applicable, by the condition of the signs of the overlapping layers of a deformation IV, the deformation II or III is applicable after the deformation IV.
+Further, by Lemma \ref{lem912}, when we have a circle/loop component $C$ applicable a deformation II/III such that the interior of the disk with the boundary $C$ contains another circle/loop component $C'$ applicable of a deformation II or III, the result of the deformations II/III to $C$ and then $C'$ is the same with that of the deformations II/III to $C'$ and then $C$, up to local moves $\mathcal{E}$.